Stimulus Check Latest: Will You Get A Fourth Relief Payment?

 As of early May, over a quarter of American adults (62 million people) reported some difficulty keeping up with expenses in the prior week.
 A survey from the Federal Reserve Bank of New York determined that over 58 percent of those receiving a third stimulus check have or will use the money on consumption or paying down debt.
 That includes debt incurred during the pandemic.
 A Bloomberg/Morning Consult poll from last February listed food and housing costs as the second and third most popular uses of the then-upcoming stimulus.

 Employment also remains well below pre-pandemic levels.
-Hiring for April fell well short of expectations, with the unemployment rate moving up slightly.
-Millions of low-wage jobs lost during the pandemic have not returned.
-Approximately 406,000 people initially applied for unemployment insurance in the third week of June, the lowest number since the start of the pandemic.
+While the unemployment rate fell to 5.8 percent in May, About 7.6 million fewer people are employed today as compared to early 2020.
+And most of them were in low-wage jobs lost during the pandemic that have not returned.
+Approximately 385,000 people initially applied for unemployment insurance last week, the lowest number since the start of the pandemic.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
-Another 93,000 applied for Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
-As of the week ending May 8, just under 16 million workers were receiving some form of unemployment aid.
+Another 76,000 applied for Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
+As of the week ending May 15, over 15 million workers were receiving some form of unemployment aid.
 But many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.

 It’s unclear why job growth continues to lag expectations.
 Some have argued that overly generous benefits are making unemployment more attractive than working.
 Others believe those willing to work cannot find jobs with the wages and benefits they need to survive.
 As Marie Newman, a U.S. Representative from Illinois, put it, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”

+Many states will try to force the issue and push people back into the job market.
+These states, all led by Republicans, will stop accepting the $300 federal unemployment benefit bonus for their citizens in the coming weeks.
+Maryland is the latest state to make the announcement, with their benefits ending on July 3.
+Last week, Nebraska and Florida announced the discontinuation of benefits.
+Nebraska’s will end on June 19, and Texas and Florida’s on June 26.
+Texas announced theirs the week before, also with a June 26 end date.
+All of these follow similar announcements from Alaska, Arizona, Georgia, Indiana, Ohio, and West Virginia.
+A total of 25 states will cut off federal benefits in the coming weeks.

-The previous round of stimulus checks has helped those Americans still awaiting the recovery to pay bills and put food on the table.
+The federal unemployment bonus and the previous round of stimulus checks has helped those Americans still awaiting the recovery to pay bills and put food on the table.
 But they were a short-term fix for a longer-term problem.
 The money may run out well before many people can once again earn a living wage.
-And some politicians feel that the last stimulus check, on top of previous stimulus checks, still isn’t enough.
+And some politicians feel that the payments haven’t been enough.

 Who Supports A Fourth Stimulus Check?